Policies & Procedures

 10.2 - Involuntary Termination

 A Partner’s violation of any of the terms of the Agreement, including any amendments that may be made by TRU in its sole discretion, may result in any of the sanctions listed above, including the involuntary termination of his or her Partner Agreement.
 Cancellation shall be effective on the date on which written notice is mailed, faxed or delivered to an express courier to the Partner’s last known address (or fax number), or to his or her attorney, or when the Partner receives actual notice of termination, whichever occurs first.

 A Partner has a right to cancel, at any time, regardless of reason.
 Termination must be submitted in writing to the Company at its principal business address.
 The written notice must include the Partner’s signature, printed name, address and Partner ID number.
 Partner who have resigned may re-apply to become a Partner with TRU after 6 months.
 A Partner’s position is subject to termination due to inactivity (i.e., merchant enrollments, no commissions, no sponsoring; and no attendance at any TRU functions, participation in any other form of Partner activity, or operation of any other TRU business) after being inactive for 6 full calendar months.

 A Partner may also voluntarily cancel his or her Partner Agreement by failing to maintain the Agreement annually.
 If the Partner fails to make the annual renewal fee by their anniversary date, the Partner’s will have 90 days to reactivate their business center and keep the business organization intact.
 However, after 60 days of inactivity all accumulated volumes are purged.

 10.5 - Complete Agreement

-These Policies and Procedures, and all, modifications made by the Company, along with the Terms and Conditions and the TRU LEGACY Earnings Program make up the entire agreement between Partner and Company.
+These Policies and Procedures, and all, modifications made by the Company, along with the Terms and Conditions and the TRU Earnings Program make up the entire agreement between Partner and Company.